This story on how to grow when you feel stuck, was updated March, 2023.

 “I grow when I get stuck because I have “attitude”… a positive attitude!
 My attitude is part spirit, part courage, part style.
 It is my “my Moxie” and I own it.

-We All Have the Opportunity To Grow
+We All Have the Opportunity for Personal Growth

 BE A WOMAN WHO IS POSITIVE.
 A positive thinking woman changes things when things aren’t working.
 How?
 She stops making excuses.